conduktor/conduktor-docs/docs/platform/reference/resource-reference/index.md

 - CLI, Terraform and Public API uses an API Key to validate permissions.
 - Console UI relies on RBAC model to validate what the user can do.

-## Limitations

-We're working hard to bring everything that you can do using the Console UI into the CLI, Public API, and Terraform.

-Check the availability matrix on each resource using the following labels:
-- <CLI /> <API /> <TF /> <GUI />

 ## Resources

 The resources are split into 3 categories:
 - [Console Resources](/platform/reference/resource-reference/console) are resources that exist only in Console such as
   - Cluster Configurations
   - Users, Groups & Permissions
   - Alerts, DataMasking Policies